lc-studios-mc/scp-dystopia-2.0-attempt/docs/v1-restoration.md

 *Maintenance cost of incomplete new features has stagnated the project...*

-The "v2 alpha", which was underway from February 2024 to August 2025, **will be discontinued**.
+The "v2 alpha", which was underway from February 2024 to August 2025, **is discontinued**.
 So, [2.0.0 Alpha 5](https://github.com/lc-studios-mc/scp-dystopia/releases/tag/v2.0.0-alpha-5)
-will probably be the last "v2 alpha" version.
+will be the last "v2 alpha" version.

 I will be careful to never lose focus on restoration this time.